Lekha Prajapati (Actress) Peak, Weight, Age, Affairs, Biography & Extra - TheNewsTrace

 Profession

-Lekha started her modeling profession and walked the ramp for a couple of type stylists.
-She has carried out in quite a lot of theatre performs like Kasumal – Sapno, and many others.
-She has gave the impression in a lot of advertisements like Ponds, Cleartrip Native TVC, and many others.
+Lekha began her modeling career and walked the ramp for plenty of pattern stylists.
+She has performed in a large number of theatre plays like Kasumal – Sapno, and plenty of others.
+She has gave the impression in moderately a couple of advertisements like Ponds, Cleartrip Native TVC, and plenty of others.

-Lekha made her directorial debut with the Bollywood movie Biwi.com in 2016.
-She were given featured within the action-crime science fiction film iSmart Shankar as Bonalu Music in 2019.
-In the similar yr, she acted within the brief western movie Lady in Amber as Sajda in 2019.
-She were given featured within the action-crime drama film Magnificence of ’83 as Vineesha along Bobby Deol and Geetika Tyagi.
-She acted in Disney+ Hotstar’s biographical crime-drama film The Giant Bull as Tara in 2021.
-The tale revolves round Harshad Mehta and his financial crimes.
-She starred within the brief movie The Proper One as Avni in 2021.
+Lekha made her directorial debut with the Bollywood film Biwi.com in 2016.
+She purchased featured inside the action-crime science fiction movie iSmart Shankar as Bonalu Music in 2019.
+Within the an identical 12 months, she acted inside the fast western film Lady in Amber as Sajda in 2019.
+She purchased featured inside the action-crime drama movie Elegance of ’83 as Vineesha along Bobby Deol and Geetika Tyagi.
+She acted in Disney+ Hotstar’s biographical crime-drama movie The Giant Bull as Tara in 2021.
+The tale revolves spherical Harshad Mehta and his monetary crimes.
+She starred inside the fast film The Proper One as Avni in 2021.

 Schooling Main points and Extra